demisto/content/Packs/RecordedFuture/Playbooks/playbook-Recorded_Future_URL_Intelligence_README.md

 URL Enrichment using Recorded Future Intelligence

 ## Dependencies
-This playbook uses the following sub-playbookInsert the link to your image heres, integrations, and scripts.
+This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
 This playbook does not use any sub-playbooks.